The secret to successfully sticking to a low carb diet such as the 17 Day Diet, is all about keeping your flavor game strong!

 Constantly eating the same chicken seasoned with salt and pepper can be drag, so it’s time to switch it up with new flavors with this Cilantro Lime Grilled Chicken recipe.

-With the warmer weather means more grilling so this recipe is perfect.
+With the warmer weather means more Summer BBG grilling recipes are to be had, so this recipe is perfect.
 Even when the weather isn’t so warm, you can still grill your chicken, even if it’s with your indoor grill.

 I was browsing Instagram recently and happened to find this lovely recipe – it’s a great combination of lime, cilantro and the spiciness of jalapeño.
 I made a few minor edits to the recipe to make it easier to make.